-ADA Accommodation Requests: Individuals who require special assistance or a disability-related accommodation to participate in this meeting may contact Priscilla Bermudez before 8:00 a.m. the day of the meeting by sending an email to bermudez@smcl.org.
+ADA Accommodation Requests: Individuals who require special assistance or a disability related accommodation to participate in this meeting may contact Priscilla Bermudez before 8:00 a.m. the day of the meeting by sending an email to bermudez@smcl.org.

+I. Call to Order Action

 II.
-Public Comments Information III.
-Consent Agenda Action A. Approval of the February 5, 2024 Meeting Minutes B. Approval of the April 29, 2024 Joint Meeting Minutes C. Approval of the May 20, 2024 Meeting Minutes D. Approval of the Friends and Foundation MOUs IV.
-Adoption of the Recommended Budget FY 2024-25 Action V. Director's Report Information VI.
-Election of the Governing Board Officers Action VII.
-Governing Board Members Announcements Information VIII.
+Public Comments Information

+III.
+Consent Agenda Action

+A. Approval of the May 14, 2024 Minutes B. Unapproved Minutes of the May 20, 2024 Governing Board Meeting C. Approval of Friends and Foundation MOUs g

+IV.
+Adoption of the Recommended Budget FY 2024-25 Action

+V. Director's Report Information

+VI.
+Election of Operations Committee Officers Action

+VII.
+Operations Committee Members Announcements Information

+VIII.
 Adjournment Action